avanwouwe/citadel-browser-agent/docs/config/dlp.md

     }
 ```

 In order to prevent [alert fatigue](https://en.wikipedia.org/wiki/Alarm_fatigue), it is important to exclude applications where users often legitimately upload secrets.
-Using the `dlp.leaking.domains` key you can include or exclude specific domains:
+Using the `dlp.leaking.exclude` key you can exclude specific domains:
 ```
     "dlp": {
         "leaking": {
-            "domains": ["-*.application.com"],
+            "exclude": ["*.application.com"],
         },
     }
 ```